-10.2 If ill health retirement is agreed by the Occupational Health Service the necessary steps will be taken to agree the retirement date etc. The manager will be kept advised at each stage of the process.
+10.2 If ill health retirement is supported by the Occupational Health provider and agreed with the pension provider the necessary steps will be taken to confirm all of the necessary details and agree the retirement date etc. The manager will be kept advised at each stage of the process.

-10. Capability
+11. Capability

-10.1 As part of the ongoing dialogue between the manager and employee, Review duties, or where possible a redeployed post.
+11.1 As part of the ongoing dialogue between the manager and employee, Review Meetings will explore options of a phased return, or a return to alternative duties, or where possible a redeployed post.
+The employee will be entitled to representation at these meetings.
+The line manager will chair the Review Meetings.
 In addition, the manager must, with the employee, also consider the options of ill health retirement and termination on the grounds of capability.
+The Final Review Meeting, at which a decision regarding capability dismissal will be concluded, will be held by a panel of ng homes Board Members.